Search

 The Ming Tombs are home to a lot of history and culture.
 The ground structure carries much ritual significance, and the burial chamber is built as a solemn stone palace with a gateway and thrones.

-The Ming Tombs, as an important part of the royal mausoleums of the Ming Dynasty, is not only a treasure of ancient Chinese architectural art, but also an important carrier of the culture and history of the Ming Dynasty, which embodies the characteristics and achievements of the Ming renaissance in many aspects.
+The Ming Tombs, as an important part of the royal mausoleums from the Ming Dynasty, are not only a treasure of ancient Chinese architectural art, but also an important carrier of the culture and history of the Ming Dynasty, which embody the characteristics and achievements of the Ming renaissance in many aspects.

 I. Revival in the art of architecture

-The Ming Tombs of the architectural layout rigorous, grand scale, the mausoleums of different architectural styles, but all reflect the Ming dynasty royal architecture of the majestic and solemn.
+The Ming Tombs feature a rigorous architectural layout and a grand scale.
+The mausoleums exhibit different architectural styles, yet all reflect the majestic and solemn nature of Ming dynasty royal architecture.

 Dingling's underground palace is in accordance with the pattern of the palace inner court building design, before, in, after the three halls and the Forbidden City's after the bedchamber part of the match, the left and right halls are also with the Forbidden City's East six palaces, West six palaces, which embodies the high development of architectural art in the Ming Dynasty.